kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 - mutate preemption priority during the whole lifecycle of the workload to reflect the importance of that workload at a given moment

-However, while we believe that all of these are eventually needed, we start simpler by:
+However, while we expect the need for separate mutable priorities, we leave it as a possible further extension out of the scope of this KEP.

+In this KEP we introduce:
-- starting with just a single priority for scheduling and preemption.
+- a single priority for scheduling and preemption.
-- starting with static preemption priority (mutability brings additional complexity that is purely additive and thus should be added in a follow-up KEP)
+- static preemption priority (mutability brings additional complexity that is purely additive and thus should be added in a follow-up KEP)

 In [KEP-4671: Gang Scheduling using Workload Object] we already decided that PodGroup is the scheduling